 I see a wide open field of fruit out there in the distance ---ripe for the picking--thrusting stems wave wild in the favor of this faith on this birthday's eve ♥.

 Yeah, it's scandalous they say-- a love triangle and I am unashamed........Or, imagine Bermuda, that old polygonal legend of disappearing ships and planes......but even near the Bermuda I am not afraid of its devouring, three sided mystery.
 And I am not afraid of the scandal.
 I am disappeared in a love triangle.
 But, I am being tricky with you now.
 I am just playing a game with my words.
 Of these corners of three I can barely even tell of how they pull back beyond my imaginations and of their watery grave for worn out ways--it won't be told in latitudes and longitudes.
 No, I am not ashamed in the Triangle of "Three" and if my disappearance is complete, never mind rescuing me.
 Let my worn out ole ways rest in peace deep within the water of the Triangle of "Three".
-May the grace of the LordJesusthe Anointed, the love ofGodthe Father, and the fellowship of the Holy Spirit remain with you all.
-2 Corinthians 13:14
+May the grace of the LordJesusthe Anointed, the love ofGodthe Father, and the fellowship of the Holy Spirit remain with you all."
+2 Corinthians 13:14 May this triangle of three always cover you.

 A true story of a Saturday in August etched out here for my dear sisters who climbed the mountain to Camp Mitchell to meet with a King and to lay our crowns at his feet. ♥ The weekend began with a journal laid open on my lap and pen etching out this holy, daily dialogue......pen to paper, heart to heaven...it's the same thing. ♥ I scrawled the letters into prayers, into telling, and thinking in ink, and then some questions.
 And the page full was turned and in the "uppery"corner of the next was a little something already written by the nice someone who makes the journals for people with pens and things to think in ink. **It read, "Expect the day to hold little treasures that have been hidden just for you by God who has given you His heart."
 Just under it I had penned the last of my questions before noticing the print above, I wrote: "Lord, what about the mountains?"(I was asking him about Camp Mitchell and if I would climb the mountain, too.
 Should I spend the money, do I belong with the others this year?)♥ I would wait for an answer.